marocchino/sticky-pull-request-comment/README.md

 ### Error: Resource not accessible by integration

-That message means requester has not enough permission.
-If `secrets.GITHUB_TOKEN` is explicitly passed, this problem can be solved by just deleting that part.
+This message means the requester does not have enough permission.
+If `secrets.GITHUB_TOKEN` is explicitly passed, this problem can be solved by just removing it.

 ## Inputs

 ### `header`

-**Optional** Header to determine if the comment is to be updated, not shown on screen.
-It can be used when you want to add multiple comments independently at the same time.
+**Optional** Header to determine if the comment should be updated (it is not shown to users).
+It can be used when you want to add multiple comments independently to a given object.

 ### `append`

 **Optional** Indicate if new comment messages should be appended to previous comment message.
 Only `true` is allowed.
-Just skip this item when you don't need it.
+Just skip this option when you don't need it.

 ### `recreate`

 **Optional** Indicate if previous comment should be removed before creating a new comment.
 Only `true` is allowed.
-Just skip this item when you don't need it.
+Just skip this option when you don't need it.

 ### `delete`

-**Optional** delete the previously created comment.
+**Optional** Delete the previously created comment.
 Only `true` is allowed.
-Just skip this item when you don't need it.
+Just skip this option when you don't need it.

 ### `message`

-**Optional** comment message
+**Optional** Comment message

 ### `path`

-**Optional** path to file containing comment message
+**Optional** Path to file containing comment message

 ### `number`

-**Optional** pull request number for push event.
-Note that this is **lower priority** than number from pull request event.
+**Optional** Pull request number for push event.
+Note that this has a **lower priority** than the number of a pull_request event.

 ### `repo`

-**Optional** other repo name limited use on github enterprise.
-If not set, the current repo is used by default.
-Note that When you trying changing a repo, be aware that GITHUB_TOKEN should also use that repo's.
+**Optional** Another repository name.
+Of limited use on GitHub enterprise.
+If not set, the current repository is used by default.
+Note that when you trying changing a repo, be aware that `GITHUB_TOKEN` should also have permission for that repository.

 ### `GITHUB_TOKEN`